deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 A few questions I always reiterate to myself when I don't know where else to turn are: "What am I trying to accomplish?
 What do I already know?
 How can I expand on what I know?
 What kinds of questions should I be asking myself, or Google, in order to accomplish this goal?"

-tHiS cOuRsE iS sO oUtDaTeD oMg oFfSeC tEaCh mE sOmEtHiNg rElEvAnT
+tHiS cOuRsE iS sO oUtDaTeD oMg oFfSeC tEaCh mE sOmEtHiNg rElEvAnT!
 ---

 This is the most comical of the comments I see, and where the real ranting will begin.